Article Assistant

 • Internal audit provides valuable insights into the organization's operations and helps identify areas fo...read more

-Q17.
-What is difference between accounting and auditing?
+Q. What is the difference between accounting and auditing?

 Ans.